IEvangelist/fullstack-js/README.md

 ## 🗺️ Quick tour

 This repository provides a [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) experience.
+For the best experience, ensure that the integrated terminal is closed.

 > [!IMPORTANT]
 > You have to have this repo open in Visual Studio Code or in a GitHub Codespace.